AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 12.md

 -> set up/configure Redis to store the customer cart in server memory and create the supporting services and controllers

-Where to store the basket?
+Where can we store the basket?
 -> database
 -> local storage
 -> cookies